ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 	int rc = managedGateway.clearGatewayErrorCodes();

-Append/Clear ErrorCodes - atatched devices
+Append/Clear ErrorCodes - attached devices
 -----------------------------------------------

 Similarly, the gateway can invoke the corresponding device method to add/clear the errorcodes of the attached devices,